jg00n/C-Programming-HW/README.md

 When the user chooses to quit the program, it should display the total amount of money the machine earned.

 *Did not notice if this was in the same chapter, also code is essentially cleanroom code since there are no real associated examples.
+** HW-6 is essentially porting the data structure into a binary file and reusing the information from there.